avinash-chouhan/seg-mentor/README.md

 An up-to-date work similar to ours is [RTSeg](https://github.com/MSiam/TFSegmentation) (see also ref. to paper below);
 Their 'SkipNet' architecture is in fact an FCN (altouhgh some details are not as in the original paper), so when they marry that to ResNet18 and Mobilenet_V1 it's similar to the corresponding subset of our work.
- Another work in similar vein is [Semantic-Segmentation-Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite) which is regualry updated with SoTA models.

-Another multi-net shared-boilerplate segmentation repo is by GeorgeSeif, named [Semantic-Segmentation-Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite).
-It's focused on bringing most recent architectures as per respective papers.
-Modularity w.r.t both nets and datasets is claimed, but only partially delivered - not much of a shared abstraction layer beyond tf-slim, and CamVid as the only dataset demo (others supported if converted to same format but no demo scripts provided..).
+ Another work in similar vein is [Semantic-Segmentation-Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite) which is regularly updated with SoTA models.
+Modularity w.r.t both nets and datasets is sought but only partially delivered - not much of a shared abstraction layer beyond tf-slim, and CamVid as the only dataset demo (others supported if converted to same format but no demo scripts provided..).

 ## Contacts (maintainers)
 Alex Finkelstein ([github](https://github.com/falex-ml)) & Mark Grobman ([github](https://github.com/grobman))